-An issuer can more readily access financing if it is able to rely on an exemption from the prospectus requirements.
-Some common prospectus exemptions for non-private issuers include issuances of securities to (a) "accredited investors", which include high net-worth individuals and certain institutions or (b) non-individual investors who purchase at least C\$150,000 securities in cash.
-These exemptions require the issuer to file a report of trade with, and pay fees to, the securities regulatory authorities in the jurisdictions where there are purchasers.
+An issuer can more readily access financing in Canada if it is able to rely on exemption(s) from the prospectus requirements.
+Common prospectus exemptions for non-private issuers include issuances of securities to (a) "accredited investors", which include individuals that have income or assets exceeding certain thresholds and certain entities with net assets exceeding C\$5 million, and (b) non-individual investors who purchase securities with an acquisition cost of at least C\$150,000 in cash.
+These exemptions require the issuer to file a report of trade and pay fees to the securities regulatory authorities in the jurisdictions where there are purchasers.

 Shares issued through such a "private placement" are generally not freely tradable unless an exemption is available or other conditions are met.
-Typically this requires that the shares be held for at least four months if the issuer is already a reporting issuer in Canada.
+Typically, this requires that the shares be held for at least four months if the issuer is already a reporting issuer in Canada.